How to Write a Compelling Profile of a Person

 Although profiles usually focus on people, like celebrities, journalists also can profile entities like sports teams or companies.
 It's also not necessary for subjects of profiles to be public figures.
-They can be anyone who might make for an interesting story readers can relate to.
+They can be anyone who might make an interesting story that readers can relate to.
 Profiles are popular in magazines, but you also will see profiles in newspapers and other publications.
 The focus of profiles should be:

 - News angles or aspects of the subject's personal or professional life

 - Explanations for why the subject is newsworthy, relevant, and interesting

 - Include major elements of hard news stories, but also provide readers with details that capture the essence of the subject being profiled

 Tips for Writing Compelling Profiles

 Writing a compelling profile involves a few different components.
 Research and preparation is always the most important part of writing, and for feature profiles, the interview often is the most important step in putting together a strong story.
 When sitting down to write the profile, care with putting pen to paper will help you bring the person to life, in a way that is genuine, believable, and interesting.
 To put this together in the form of a compelling feature, consider these 10 tips for writing better and more compelling profiles: